Resilient Distributed Optimization for Multi-Agent Cyberphysical Systems: Problem Formulation

 \subsection{Trust values}

 We employ a probabilistic framework of trustworthiness where we assume the availability of stochastic \emph{observations of trust} between communicating agents.
 This information is abstracted in the form of a random variable $\alpha_{ij}$ defined below. \begin{definition}[$\alpha_{ij}$] For every $i\in\LL$ and $j\in\NN_i$, the random variable $\alpha_{ij}\in [0,1]$ represents the probability that agent $j$ is a trustworthy neighbor of agent $i$.
-We assume the availability of such observations $\alpha_{ij}(t)$ at every instant of time $t\geq0$ throughout the paper. \end{definition} This model of inter-agent trust observations has been used in prior works~\cite{AURO,ourTRO}.
+We assume the availability of such observations $\alpha_{ij}(t)$ at every instant of time $t\geq0$ throughout the paper. \end{definition}

+This model of inter-agent trust observations has been used in prior works~\cite{AURO,ourTRO}.
+In general, the trust observations can be extracted from the physicality of the systems in various ways as elaborated in the recent survey \cite{trust_survey_2023}.
+For example, the works \cite{IJRR,ubicarse} extract trust observation based on the characteristics of the received wireless signals that are used to transfer information between agents.
+The trust values then capture the likelihood of discrepancies between the agent's reported location and its true location that is manifested in the signal characteristics, such as power and direction of arrival.

 The focus of the current work is not on the derivation of the values $\alpha_{ij}$ themselves, but rather on the derivation of a theoretical framework for achieving resilient distributed optimization using this model.
 Indeed, we show that much stronger results of convergence are achievable by properly exploiting this information in the network.
 We refer to~\cite{AURO} for an example of such a value $\alpha_{ij}$.
-Intuitively, a random realization $\alpha_{ij}(t)$ of $\alpha_{ij}$ contains useful trust information regarding the legitimacy of a transmission.
-We assume that a value of $\alpha_{ij}(t)>0.5$ indicates a legitimate transmission and $\alpha_{ij}(t)<0.5$ indicates a malicious transmission in a stochastic sense (misclassifications are possible).
+Intuitively, a random realization $\alpha_{ij}(t)$ of $\alpha_{ij}\in[0,1]$ contains useful trust information regarding the legitimacy of a transmission.
+Here the interval $[0,1]$ denotes the level of trust, where $0$ is the lowest value of trustworthiness and $1$ indicates the highest level of trustworthiness.
+Thus, a value of $\alpha_{ij}(t)>0.5$ indicates a legitimate transmission, and $\alpha_{ij}(t)<0.5$ indicates a malicious transmission in a stochastic sense (misclassifications are possible).
 Note that $\alpha_{ij}(t)=0.5$ means that the observation is completely ambiguous and contains no useful trust information for the transmission at time $t$.
+We note that the results presented in this paper are not limited to the choice of $0.5$ as the threshold for this ambiguity, and can be generalized to any chosen threshold provided that Assumption \ref{assumption:trust_observation} holds for that threshold.